-Second, you need to make sure the employee takes care NOT to disable anti-virus software or download viruses.
+Second, you need to make sure the employee takes care to NOT disable antivirus software or to download viruses.
 Since the employee owns the device, they will (most likely) take it home and use it for personal web browsing.
-If their after-hours activities invite viruses into their device, your data can be stolen or the hacker can use their device as an access point to your entire network.
+If their afterhours activities invites viruses on their device, your data can be stolen or the hacker can use their device as an access point to your entire network.
 Can this happen with work-issued PCs?
-Yes, but people tend to be more liberal with their own devices than with a work laptop or workstation.
+Yes, but people tend to be more liberal with their own devices than a work laptop or workstation.

 You should also clarify that you have the right to "govern" the data on the device, which means you might also be able to access personal information of theirs.
 And finally, your agreement must clearly define what happens if the employee leaves or is terminated.
-They may have downloaded software that you (the company) have paid for.
+They may have downloaded software that you (the company) has paid for.
 In that case, you'll need to figure out a way to retrieve the license from their device.
 We highly recommend you get with a qualified HR professional or attorney regarding these matters to make sure you are complying with all state and federal laws in this manner.
 Otherwise, you could end up with an ugly lawsuit over the matter.